← Back to 史記

 21

 Yangjia died; his brother Pangeng became Emperor Pangeng.
-Yin had already sat north of the Yellow River; Pangeng crossed south to Cheng Tang's old capital—five moves in all, never long in one place.
+Yin had already sat north of the Yellow River; Pangeng crossed south to Cheng Tang's old capital.
+In all, there were five moves, and the court never stayed long in one place.
 The people of Yin grumbled and refused to move.
-Pangeng addressed the lords and ministers: Long ago High Tang and your forebears founded the realm together—its laws can still be honored.
-If you cast them aside and slacken, how will virtue be perfected?
+Pangeng addressed the lords and ministers: "Long ago High Tang and your forebears founded the realm together; its laws can still be honored.
+If you cast them aside and slacken, how will virtue be perfected?"
 He crossed the river, ruled from Bo, restored Tang's policies, and the people found rest as Yin rose again.
 The lords returned to court because he followed Tang's example.

 22